 Both groups use spear-phishing campaigns with attachments that are embedded with exploits as an entry point to the target system.

 Successfully entering the system leads to the next step: executing the attack.
-For code and behavior execution, both groups use a variety of techniques through native API, PowerShell, service execution, user execution, Windows Component Object Model (COM) and Distributed COM, and Windows Management Instrumentation (WMI).
+For code and behaviour execution, both groups use a variety of techniques through native API, PowerShell, service execution, user execution, Windows Component Object Model (COM) and Distributed COM, and Windows Management Instrumentation (WMI).

-Once the malicious behavior is executed, the attackers will attempt to keep their presence in a system.
+Once the malicious behaviour is executed, the attackers will attempt to keep their presence in a system.
 To maintain persistence, the groups create new services.
-They also add programs to a startup folder that can be referenced with a registry run key.
+They also add programmes to a startup folder that can be referenced with a registry run key.
 We detected a variant of the Carbanak malware that adds registry entries and keys as an autostart technique.
 Credentials of existing valid accounts were also abused.